 In the Canary Islands, mojos or sauces are made with vinegar and oil and served cold, as an accompaniment to potatoes, meat, and fish.
 These mojos can be red or green and sometimes spicy, as is the mojo picon.
 Serve this sauce as canarios do - to accompany a meal, or serve it as a tapa with home-fried potatoes or patatas arrugadas — wrinkled potatoes.

 4 dried red peppers (bell or any other non-spicy red pepper)

-- 1 to 2 slices bread (stale white, crusts trimmed if very dry)
+1 to 2 slices stale white bread

-1/4 teaspoon cumin (ground)
+1/4 teaspoon ground cumin

 2 teaspoons red pepper flakes

-- 1/2 teaspoon coarse salt
+1/2 teaspoon kosher salt

-- 1/4 cup (approximately) water (or chicken broth)
+1/4 cup water (or chicken broth)